Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * **FastAPI** is crowned as the fastest web framework for Python and thus we use it for our backend development.
 * Meanwhile, **Qwik** is a young web framework written in Java Script that offers the fastest possile page load times regardless the complexity of our website!
 Check them both in the above link.
 * The database of my choice is the **asynchronous** version of **PostgreSQL** (via [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html)).
 Why asynchronous?
 Well..
 Speed!
-Read [this block from Packt](https://subscription.packtpub.com/book/programming/9781838821135/6/ch06lvl1sec32/synchronous-asynchronous-and-threaded-execution) if you want to educate yourself further about the topic **Asynchronous, Synchronous, Concurrency,** and **Parallelism**.
+Read [this blog from Packt](https://subscription.packtpub.com/book/programming/9781838821135/6/ch06lvl1sec32/synchronous-asynchronous-and-threaded-execution) if you want to educate yourself further about the topic **Asynchronous, Synchronous, Concurrency,** and **Parallelism**.
 * And **Docker** is the technology that will hold your team together because your app will live in a container where the gravity of your personal machine specs don't matter anymore!

+The main template in this repository is the `backend/` and `frontend/` directories.

 ## Other Technology